LrDevEng/ChessClockDigital/README.md

 ## Usage

-To use on your physical device, downlad apk file here: app/apk
+To use on your physical device, downlad apk file here (build version debug): app/apk